UNSW-ZZSC9020/GitHub/README.md

 Merging branches is used to combine the work done on two different branches and is where gits magic really comes in.
 Git will compare the changes done on both branches and decide (based on what changes were done to what sections of the file and when) what to keep.
 Merges are most often done when a feature branch is complete and ready to be integrated with the master branch.

-Since we have finished all that we are going to do (and think there are no bugs) on our first_new_branch we can merge it back into master.
-It is a strong recommendation to have a version of the code that at least runs on master so people are not completely blocked.
+Since we have finished all that we will do (and think there are no bugs) on our first_new_branch we can merge it back into master.
+It is a strong recommendation to have a version of the code that at least runs on master, so people are not completely blocked.
 (DO NOT PUSH BROKEN CODE TO MASTER)

 Another recommendation is to merge master into your branch before merging your branch into master as this will ensure that any merge into master will go smoothly.